azizbekochilov/azizbekochilov/README.md

 ### :man_technologist: About Me :
 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Uzbekistan.

-- :telescope: I’m working as a Frontend and contributing to frontend for building web applications.
+- :telescope: I’m working as a Frontend developer and contributing to the frontend for building web applications.

 - :seedling: Exploring Technical Content Writing.